-- The Superintendent shall recommend and the Board shall approve the cost of meals for elementary, middle, and high schools annually. - The Board recognizes that circumstances may result in a student's need to charge lunch or breakfast on occasion and shall permit such charges. - Staff members shall be permitted to charge meals.
+- The Superintendent or his/her designee shall recommend and the Board shall approve the cost of meals for elementary, middle, and high schools annually. - The Board recognizes that circumstances may result in a student's need to charge lunch or breakfast on occasion and shall permit such charges. - Staff members shall be permitted to charge meals.